SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

   </a>
 </p>

-Now, reloading the webpage, we should get a request for our valid certificate.
+Now, reloading the webpage, I get a request for the valid certificate.
 Clicking "Ok" should now give us access to the page.

 <p align="center">
   <a href="/assets/images/lacasadepapel/Captura16.PNG" class="glightbox">